gautierchomel/gautierchomel/README.md

 📚 whopping 25 years in editorial and book production design

-🚶 walking, talking library of the craft
+🚶 walking round the world to meet pairs and talk of the craft

-📖 on a crusade to make content accessible for all
+📖 enthousiast to make content accessible for all

 🌟 collaborated with the heavyweights like WIPO and the Daisy Consortium.